JunqiangWang/Rosa/README.md

 ### The illustrative framework of Rosea

-Rosa performs regulon structure-based (protein) activity inference, which is a statistical model for quantitative inference of the protein activities using reversed-engineered gene regulatory networks from scRNA-seq.
+Rosa performs regulon structure-based activity inference, which is a statistical model for quantitative inference of the protein activities using reversed-engineered gene regulatory networks from scRNA-seq.
 Rosa calculates a normalized enrichment score (NES) representing the protein activities of the candidate regulators.

 There are several essential elements in the model: first, candidate regulators and associated targets; second, the regulatory modes (mod_reg) including positive regulation or the negative regulation; third, the weights of regulatory strengths (w_reg); and fourth, the normalized gene expression Z scores.